MaelaGLG/Policy-In-Action-ARCEP/Algorithms/NEWSAPI_Algo/README.md

 This script performs an automated search for news articles on the environmental impact of artificial intelligence using the NewsAPI.
 It retrieves articles in English and French based on the specified keywords.

-The algorithm extracts metadata from the articles (Title, Source, Raw Date, Parsed Date, Link) and sorts them chronologically using the variable `sortBy="publishedAt"`.
+The algorithm extracts metadata from the articles (Title, Source, Raw Date, Parsed Date, Link) and sorts them chronologically using the variable `SORT_BY="publishedAt"`.
 Then, it attempts to retrieve the full text of each article through the function `get_full_article_text(url)`, which uses the **newspaper3k** library.

 Articles with content that is too short or inaccessible are automatically filtered using the condition `df_articles[~df_articles["Full Article Text"].str.startswith("Error fetching article")]` to ensure the quality of the results.